What is a home inspection?

 Your real estate agent should be knowledgeable about your state’s laws and able to inform you about what repairs, if any, are required.
 Also, remember that while your state’s laws might not require repairs after a home inspection, your insurance agent or lender might require repairs before closing.

-Besides speaking with your real estate agent about your state’s laws, speak with your lender and insurance agent to confirm what repairs they require.
-You should have these conversations before the inspection is even ordered so you don’t have any surprises when it comes time to close the transaction.
+Besides speaking with your real estate agent about your state’s laws, you should speak with your lender and insurance agent to confirm what repairs they require.
+You should have these conversations before the inspection is ordered so you don’t have any surprises when it comes time to close the transaction.

 What repairs should I ask for after a home inspection?

 There is no legal guidance about repairs you should ask for after you get a home inspection.
-However, buyers commonly request repairs for things like mold, foundation issues, roof leaks, electrical issues, plumbing problems, termites and pests, asbestos, and issues that present a health or safety concern.
+However, buyers commonly request repairs for things such as mold, foundation issues, roof leaks, electrical issues, plumbing problems, termites and pests, asbestos, and issues that present a health or safety concern.

 It’s common to ask for repairs for issues that present health or safety concerns.